“Let’s do the JERK!”

 Over the past few decades jerk has become a worldwide cuisine, thanks to grocery stores carrying some form of prepared jerk spices in the gourmet aisle, but most are pale imitations of the real thing.
 Nothing compares to the freshness when you grind some fresh scotch bonnet peppers along with allspice and other spices.

-This is what you need to make this hot and bold jerk
+This is what you need to make this hot and bold Jerk Marinade

 - Habenaro peppers – Your jerk could be as spicy or mild as you like.
 You can add more peppers, less peppers or none (oh, but use some… at least a half).
 The heat can be considerably less if you remove the seeds and the white segments, this way you get to enjoy just the right heat without missing out on the amazing flavors.
 Be careful handling these peppers (if you have gloves, wear them) and wash your hands once you finish dealing with them.

 - Brown sugar

 - Soy sauce